-The Company has limited financial resources, has no source of operating cash flow and has no assurance that additional funding will be available to it for further exploration and development of its projects.
-Further exploration and development of one or more of the Company's projects may be dependent upon the Company's ability to obtain financing through equity or debt financing or other means.
-Failure to obtain additional financing could result in delay or indefinite postponement of further exploration and development of its projects which could result in the loss of one or more of its properties.
+The Company has limited financial resources, has no source of operating cash flow and has no assurance that additional funding will be available to it for further acquisitions of companies or projects.
+Such further acquisitions may be dependent upon the Company's ability to obtain financing through equity or debt financing or other means.
+Failure to obtain additional financing could result in delay or indefinite postponement of exploration and development of the Company's existing projects which could result in the loss of one or more of its properties.